CraftyMiner1971/CraftyMiner1971/README.md

 - 👋 Hi, I’m @CraftyMiner1971
 - 👀 I’m interested in computer programming
 - 🌱 I’m currently learning to use HTML & CSS
-- 📫 How to reach me on here, GirHub
+- 📫 How to reach me on here, GitHub

 <!---
 CraftyMiner1971/CraftyMiner1971 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.